mcoppoli/Tron/README.md

 # README: TRON

 This is a modified version of a Tron-41 bot that intelligently chooses the maximizing move based on a game state.
 Games are played in the terminal.
 Code is written in python3.
+Run simulation with the command "python3 gamerunner.py".

  ############  OVERVIEW  ############